micag2025/Supply_Chain_project/README.md

 #### MetaMask Interaction Flow:

 MetaMask will automatically prompt the user when:
 ✓ Clicking "Connect Wallet"
-✓ Clicking "Create Batch" (state-changing transaction) ✓ Clicking "Read Batch" (if provider access is needed) ✓ Clicking "Ship" button in the table
+✓ Clicking "Create Batch" (state-changing transaction)
+✓ Clicking "Read Batch" (if provider access is needed)
+✓ Clicking "Ship" button in the table
 ✓ Clicking "Deliver" button in the table
-Setup Summary:

 #### Setup Summary:
 ```